Tour operates: April until October

 • All domestic transportation and transfers, domestic flights mentioned in the itinerary.

-• Meals For included meals please see the key above (B) Breakfast (L) Lunches (D) Dinners
+• Meals Please see key (B) Breakfast (L) Lunch (D) Dinners

 • All the sightseeing tours as described in the itinerary and entrance fees